thiswillbeyourgithub/umami_data_fetcher/README.md

 ## Development

-This project was developed with assistance from [aider.chat](https://github.com/Aider-AI/aider/).
+This project was developed with assistance from [aider.chat](https://github.com/Aider-AI/aider/) (more specifically, I used my [AiderBuilder](https://github.com/thiswillbeyourgithub/AiderBuilder/) agent).

 ## License